This post may contain affiliate links.

 Ingredients and Substitutions:

-- pecans: I use raw nuts in these chocolate coconut date balls.
+- pecans: I use raw nuts in these chocolate coconut balls.
 If you have an allergy, you can use all almonds or all pecans.
 You can sub walnuts or cashews too.

 - almonds: See notes about the pecans above.